-Shark Shield an effective shark deterrent nine out of ten times
+Shark Shield almost 100% effective as a shark deterrent

 How Close is too Close?
 The Effect of a Non-Lethal Electric Shark Deterrent on White Shark Behaviour.